blade2005/galeranotify/README.md

 Set up
 ------

-1. Edit galeranotify.py to change the configuration options.
-They should be pretty straightforward.

-2. Place galeranotify.py in a common location and make sure you and your MySql user have execute permissions.

-3. Manually execute galeranotify.py with several of the options set (check usage) and check to make sure the script executes with no errors and that you receive the notification e-mail.
+1. Copy to /usr/local/bin

+2. Copy galeranotify.conf to /etc.

+3. Change the galeranotify.conf to suit your needs

+4. Test run of your settings to ensure it is working and you are receiving emails.

-4. Set 'wsrep_notify_cmd = <path of galeranotify.py>' in your my.cnf file.
+5. Set 'wsrep_notify_cmd = <path of galeranotify.py>' in your my.cnf file.

-5. Restart MySql.
+6. Restart MySql.

 SELinux
 -------